laminlabs/laminr/README.md

 [![R-CMD-check](https://github.com/laminlabs/laminr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/laminlabs/laminr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

 **laminr** is an R package that provides an interface to LaminDB, a powerful open-source data framework designed specifically for biological research.
 LaminDB enables you to manage, query, and track your data and metadata in a unified and scalable way.
-With **laminr**, you can leverage the full capabilities of LaminDB directly within your R environment.

 ## Features